cquinta/eks-vanilla/README.md

 - Terraform >= 1.0.0
 - kubectl
 - helm >= 3.0.0
-- An AWS S3 bucket for Terraform state
+- An existing VPC with public and private subnets
-- AWS IAM permissions to create EKS clusters and related resources
+- Route53 hosted zone (if using provided DNS features)

 ### Installation